zimo-gu/vividair/tickets/tickets.md

 # Tickets
-Here, community members can find information on creating tickets in Island Corp's Discord server.
+Here, community members can find information on creating tickets in Vivid Airways' Discord server.